DiscordAnaxes/Anaxes.xyz/README.md

 npm install -g typescript
 ```

 Then, open the directory (This step is for Visual Studio Code.
-Please refer to your prefered IDE/Text Editor on how to open folders/directories.):
+Please refer to your preferred IDE/Text Editor on how to open folders/directories.):

 ```bash
 code .